-Reynolds first movie was a piece of crap called Angel Baby, which came out in 1961 and was directed by George Hamilton.
-It took place in the rural south, which was a setting that seemed to fit the Florida native, but overall the movie didn’t fit much else.
+There’s not nice way to say it, but Reynolds’ first movie was a piece of crap called Angel Baby, which came out in 1961 and was directed by George Hamilton.
+It took place in the rural south, which was a setting that fit the Florida native but overall, the movie didn’t fit much else.

-Armored Command is not a particularly great movie, but not entirely a bad one either.
-Better than Angel Baby, and certainly better than some of Reynolds’ other later movies such as Smokey and the Bandit Part 3, Operation C.I.A., or Skullduggery, it was pretty entertaining, and today would’ve made for a watchable TV movie, or maybe even a Netflix-type joint.
-Although some of the acting with the minor characters is bland, and the cinematic shots are little more than functional, the story and setting were pretty good, and the main plot is somewhat entertaining.
+That’s not to say that Armored Command is a particularly great movie, but it’s not entirely a bad one either.
+Better than Angel Baby, and certainly better than some of Reynolds’ other later movies such as Smokey and the Bandit Part 3, Operation C.I.A., or Skullduggery, it’s pretty entertaining, and today would’ve made for a watchable TV movie, or maybe even a Netflix-type joint.
+Although some of the acting with the minor characters is bland and the cinematic shots are little more than functional, the story and setting are interesting, and the main plot is somewhat entertaining.

 A parallel plot to the story is the plight of the unit as a hole.
 At the time of the story, the Battle of the Bulge was taking place farther to the north, and it was believed by the top Allied commanders that the area around the Vosges town was “quiet” and that there was only a skeleton force of Germans in front of them.
 The American colonel in charge of the town, Colonel Devlin played by top-billed actor Howard Keel, was unconvinced that the nearby German army was as small as everyone else believed, much to the annoyance of the men under him and his commanders.
 Throughout the movie, he sought to convince anyone who would listen that their situation was precarious.